frederic-perez/AmE-dictionary/data/abbreviations+.md

 __COVID__ Short for coronavirus disease.
 __CPR__ :two: Cardiopulmonary resuscitation.
 __CVD__ Cardiovascular disease.
+__CVS__ _n_ CVS Pharmacy, Inc. is an American retail corporation.
+A subsidiary of CVS Health, it is headquartered in Woonsocket, Rhode Island.
+It was also known as, and originally named, the Consumer Value Store and was founded in Lowell, Massachusetts, in 1963.
 __CVS__ Computer Vision Syndrome.
 __D&D__ :three: Dungeons and Dragons.
 __DAX__ The DAX (Deutscher Aktienindex (German stock index)) is a blue chip stock market index consisting of the 30 major German companies trading on the Frankfurt Stock Exchange.